Measure the stair and purchase the stair railing

-The design we chose slightly exceeds the building codes in many regions.
-We extended the railing beyond both the top and the bottom steps.
-While this isn’t always possible, it allows you to grasp the railing sooner and hold on longer to maintain good balance.
-Before you go shopping for your rail, measure from the nosing of the top landing to the floor at the bottom of the stairs and add 2 ft.
-This is the length of rail material you’ll need.
+The design we chose to replace stair railings lightly exceeds the building codes in many regions.
+We extended the stair railing beyond both the top and the bottom steps.
+While this isn’t always possible, it allows you to grasp the stair railing sooner and hold onto the stair handrail longer to maintain good balance.
+Before you go shopping for your handrails for stairs, measure from the nosing of the top landing to the floor at the bottom of the stairs and add 2 ft.
+This is the length of stair railing material you’ll need.
 You’ll find code-approved handrail and the other materials you’ll need at lumberyards and home centers.
-Hardwood rails like the oak rail we’re using are more expensive.
+Hardwood handrails for stairs like the oak stair railing we’re using are more expensive.
 Pine and poplar rails cost less.
-In addition to the rail, you’ll need handrail brackets, a package of two-part, 90-second epoxy, and about 4 ft. of 2×4.
-Buy enough brackets to install two at the top, one at the bottom and one every 48 in. between the top and the bottom.
+In addition to the stair railing, you’ll need wall mounted handrail brackets, a package of two-part, 90-second epoxy, and about 4 ft. of 2×4.
+Buy enough brackets to install two at the top, one at the bottom and one every 48 in. between the top and the bottom of the stair railing.

 Photo 1: Locate the studs